3 Things You Would Really Want to A/B Test In Your Mobile App

 Define your goals

 It is important to remember the business goals of your application when determining key parameters that you plan to change using A/B testing.
-For most applications, the most important parameter is the conversion rate of users.
+For most applications, the most crucial parameter is the conversion rate of users.

 Define the application KPI

 KPI (key performance indicators) is the data showing the success of your application.
 As a part of A/B testing, a clearly defined KPI will show you what to better focus on in each test.

 Remember that an excellent interface and user interaction are the keys to success